pharmbio/pharmbio-web/content/people/olas.md

 linkedin = "olaspjuth"
 url_mendeley = "https://www.mendeley.com/profiles/ola-spjuth/"
 url_researchgate = "https://www.researchgate.net/profile/Ola_Spjuth"
 long_bio = "PhD in Bioinformatics from Uppsala University, 2009.
 Postdoctoral fellowships at Karolinska Institutet, Stockholm and Finnish Institute of Molecular Medicine (FIMM), Helsinki.
-Was co-director at the UPPMAX high performance computing center at Uppsala University (2010-2017), and headed the Bioinformatics Compute and Storage facility at Science for Life Laboratory in Sweden (2010-2017).
-Currently appointed Professor at Department of Pharmaceutical Biosciences leading the research group in pharmaceutical bioinformatics.
-Main research interests are in data-intensive bioinformatics and how automated high-throughput and high-content molecular and cell profiling technologies coupled with AI and predictive modeling on modern e-infrastructures can enable us to study complex phenomena in pharmacology, toxicology and metabolism." research_interests = ["computational pharmacology", "artificial intelligence", "machine learning"]
+Currently appointed Professor in Pharmaceutical Bioinformatics at the Department of Pharmaceutical Biosciences at Uppsala University.
+Main research interests are how AI and automation together with high-throughput and high-content molecular and cell profiling technologies can improve the efficiency of drug discovery and help us tackle complex problems in pharmacology and toxicology." research_interests = ["computational pharmacology", "artificial intelligence", "machine learning"]
 +++